GluuFederation/flex/docs/admin/recipes/getting-started-rancher.md

 - **Jans SCIM**: System for Cross-domain Identity Management ([SCIM](http://www.simplecloud.info/)) is JSON/REST API to manage user data.
 Use it to add, edit and update user information.
 This service should not be Internet-facing.

-- **Gluu Casa**: A self-service web portal for end-users to manage authentication and authorization preferences for their account in the Gluu Flex server.
+- **Jans Casa**: A self-service web portal for end-users to manage authentication and authorization preferences for their account in the Gluu Flex server.
 Typically, it enables people to manage their MFA credentials, like FIDO tokens and OTP authenticators.
 It's also extensible if your organization has any other self-service requirements.

 ## Building Blocks